-Rotary tablet press is a mechanical device that unlike the single punch tablet press has several tooling station which rotates to compress granules/powder mixture into tablet of uniform size, shape (depending on the punch design) and uniform weight.
+Rotary tablet press is a mechanical device that unlike the single punch tablet press has several tooling station which rotates to compress granules/powder mixture into tablets of uniform size, shape (depending on the punch design) and uniform weight.
 It was developed to increase the output of tablets.
 In rotary tablet press, the compaction force on the fill material is exerted by both the upper and lower punches leaving the powder granules to be compressed in the middle.
 This is known as accordion type of compression.
 The capacity of a rotary tablet press is determined by the rotation speed of the turrent and the number of stations on the press.

 Components/Functional Parts of a Rotary Tablet Press (Multi-Station Tablet Press)